stitchlang/stitch/README.md

 > NOTE: if I implement logic to find a program in `PATH` then it needs to be exposed via a builtin such as `$findprog NAME`

 Also note that when looking at a script, if something looks like a single argument, it should be.
 For example, `$myfile` should always be a single argument whether or not it contains whitespace.
 This is achieved by performing variable expansion after program arguments have been separated.
-To create mutiple arguments from a variable, array expansion is required.
+When multiple arguments are required from a variable, array expansion can be used.

 Special characters: